HL7/VhDir/pages/_includes/vhdir-endpoint-intro.md

 **Extensions:**

-1. Restriction (0..*) - indicates restrictions on the use/release of information associated with the endpoint
 1. UseCase (0..*) - an enumeration of the specific use cases (service descriptions) supported by the endpoint, consisting of:
     1. Type (1.1) - the types of services supported by the endpoint
     1. Standard (0..1) - URI of a published standard (e.g. an HL7 implementation guide)